HeikoBlomenkamp/100-days-of-code/r1-log.md

 thinkjava.md: Checked four Java code snippets of my markdown file.
 SoloLearn: Repeated some HTML material.
 Answered some user questions.

 ### R1D57
+Did a lot of other Java studies.
+A lot of debugging, a lot of trials and errors.
+Installed a lot of updates etc. on my Linux machines.

+### R1D58
+Did a lot of other Java studies.
+A lot of debugging, a lot of trials and errors.
+Installed a lot of updates etc. on my Linux machines.

+### R1D59
+thinkjava.md: Finished subchapter 2.5 (Arithmetic Operators).
+Some other Java studies, using Eclipse, and Vim.
+Some basic arithmetics.

+### R1D60